 Our future income taxes could be adversely affected by earnings being lower than anticipated in jurisdictions that have lower statutory tax rates and higher than anticipated in jurisdictions that have higher statutory tax rates, or changes in tax laws, regulations or accounting principles, as well as certain discrete items such as equity-related compensation.
-In particular, the Organisation for Economic Co-operation and Development ("OECD") and participating OECD member countries continue to work toward the enactment of a 15% global minimum corporate tax rate for companies with revenue above €750 million, calculated on a country-by-country basis.
+In particular, the The Organisation for Economic Co-operation and Development ("OECD") and participating OECD member countries continue to work toward the enactment of a 15% global minimum corporate tax rate for companies with revenue above €750 million, calculated on a country-by-country basis.
 European Union member states have begun to enact global minimum tax rate rules into domestic law.
-In particular, on December 16, 2022, the Swiss parliament approved a constitutional amendment to implement the global minimum tax rate rules and the amendment was approved by public vote on June 18, 2023.
-On December 22, 2023, the Swiss Federal Council declared some of the rules to be in effect beginning in 2024.
+In particular, on December 16, 2022, the Swiss parliament approved a constitutional amendment to implement the global minimum tax rate rules and the amendment was approved by public vote on June 18, 2023 large multinational enterprise groups, also known as "Pillar Two".
+On December 22, 2023, the Swiss Federal Council declared some Many of the rules to be in effect participating countries have enacted legislation that became effective beginning in 2024.
 The global minimum tax is a significant structural change to the international tax framework, which is expected to affect the tax position of multinational or large scale domestic enterprise groups that fall under its scope, including us, beginning in 2024.
-Although enactment of the global minimum tax has begun, the OECD and participating OECD member countries continue to work towards defining the underlying rules and administrative procedures.
-We will continue to monitor these developments and evaluate the impact of the global minimum tax, which we anticipate will increase our liability for corporate taxes and our effective income tax rate.
+Although enactment of the global minimum tax has begun, the OECD and participating OECD member 2024, while other countries continue to work towards on defining the underlying rules and administrative procedures.
+Although the enacted and effective legislation in some countries was applicable to us as of January 1, 2024, and increased our effective income tax rate, the increase did not have a material impact on our overall results of operations or cash flows.
+We will continue to monitor these developments and evaluate the impact impacts of the global minimum tax, which we anticipate will increase our liability for corporate taxes and our effective income tax rate. developing legislation.

 We have recorded certain tax reserves to address potential exposures involving our income tax and indirect tax positions.
 These potential tax liabilities result from the varying application of statutes, rules, regulations and interpretations by different jurisdictions.
 We are currently subject to tax audits in various jurisdictions.
 If the ultimate outcome of any tax audits are adverse to us, our reserves may not be adequate to cover our total actual liability, and we would need to take a financial charge.
 Although we believe our estimates, our reserves and the positions we have taken in all jurisdictions are reasonable, the ultimate tax outcome may differ from the amounts recorded in our financial statements and may materially affect our financial results in the period or periods for which such determination is made.